 Modules 1-7 cover the tools of microeconomic analysis, following Landsburg's textbook; the entire chapter is required for the online VEE course.
-Modules 8-24 select topics from the textbook chapters.
-The mathematical modules are #7 (competitive firm in the short run), #8 (competitive firm in the long run), #9 (welfare economics, consumers' surplus, and producers' surplus), #11 (monopoly), and #12 (price discrimination).
-The other modules focus more on economic reasoning, not formulas.
+Modules 8-24 select topics from the textbook.
+Mathematical modules are #7 (competitive firm in the short run), #8 (competitive firm in the long run), #9 (welfare economics, consumers' surplus, and producers' surplus), #11 (monopoly), and #12 (price discrimination).
+Other modules focus more on economic reasoning, not formulas.

 Module 7 covers the first third of Chapter 7: competitive firms in the short-run.
-Know the definition of the competitive firm at the bottom right corner of page 171.
-The mathematical corollary is near the top of page 173: "The competitive firm's marginal revenue curve is flat at the going market price."
-Know the two equations on page 173 preceding this line:
+Read Section 7.1; know the definition of the competitive firm right above section 7.1.1.
+The mathematical corollary is after exhibit 7-1: "The competitive firm's marginal revenue curve is flat at the level of the going market price."
+Know the two equations preceding this line:

-"total revenue = price × quantity" and "marginal revenue = price"
+"total revenue = price x quantity" and "marginal revenue = price"